-How does one define the onboarding process?
+How do you define the onboarding process?

 What is the last step of the onboarding process?

-The onboarding process and, more specifically, the last step of the onboarding process have been deemed by many companies as difficult- but imperative- to define.
+The onboarding process and, more specifically, the last step of the onboarding process have been deemed by many companies as difficult – but imperative – to define.

 Here at InnerTrends, we couldn’t agree more.
 Yes, the onboarding process and its last step are essential to define, but we want to make this an easy feat, rather than a difficult one.

 With the use of our framework, it can be.